 Meat is associated with protein, which is why tofu, seitan and tempeh are good alternatives.
 Although, out of the three, tempeh contains the highest amount.

 Other easy vegan food switches include plant-based burgers, sausages, chicken nuggets and sandwich meats.
 Just like the meat-based versions, these are processed foods, so include them sparingly in your diet.

 Linda McCartney Pulled Pork Burger, with homemade onion rings & sweet potato fries

 It’s also available in varying levels of firmness.
 Silken tofu is a softer consistency and will fall apart easier than regular tofu.
-It’s also commonly used as a dairy substitute in vegan desserts.
+It’s also commonly used as a dairy substitute in vegan desserts and puddings, and works well in blended foods like smoothies.

 Tofu is also widely used in soups and salads, and to make burgers with.
 For some inspiration, head over here to see some delicious recipes.